-Accrued receivables consist primarily of amounts due under oil and gas royalty leases and unpaid interest on notes receivable for land sales.
-Accrued receivables are reflected at their net realizable value based on historical royalty and interest receipt information and other factors anticipated to affect valuation.
+Accrued receivables consist primarily of amounts due under oil and gas royalty leases and sundry leases.
+Accrued receivables are reflected at their net realizable value based on historical royalty and lease receipt information and other factors anticipated to affect valuation.
 A valuation allowance is recorded if amounts expected to be received are considered impaired.
-No allowance was considered necessary at December 31, 2014 and 2013.
+No allowance was considered necessary at December 31, 2015 and 2014.